sukhijaa/itemCatalog_p3_udacity/README.md

 ```

 ### DB Details
-There are 3 tables in the DB
+There are 3 tables in the Postgres DB

 ```
 categories: [(id INTEGER PK), (name STRING 60 NOT_NULL), (description STRING 250)]